rajveerb/lotus/README.md

 Above combination is powerful as it allows enables users to better reason about their pipeline’s performance, both at the level of preprocessing operations and their performance on hardware resource usage.

+## Replicate IISWC24 paper experiments

+For replicating the key experiments in our paper presented at the 2024 IEEE International Symposium on Workload Characterization (IISWC'24), refer to the `SETUP.md` and `REPLICATE.md` files.
+You can also refer to the appendix of our paper.

 ## How to get Lotus

 1. Clone this repository